-2.2 Developing new and lasting research collaborations, achieving transfer of knowledge between participating organisations and contribution to improving research and innovation potential at the European and global levels
+3.2 Developing new and lasting research collaborations, achieving transfer of knowledge between participating organisations and contribution to improving research and innovation potential at the European and global levels

-- 2.2.1 Development of new and lasting research collaborations resulting from the intersectoral and/or international secondments and the networking activities implemented. - Explain how the secondments and networking activities and the knowledge-transfer achieved via those mechanisms will help to develop a lasting collaboration between the participants - Relate this to EU policies on international and inter-sectoral collaboration in Research & Innovation - pay particular attention to EU Policy Boxes 4 & 5
+- 3.2.1 Describe the development and sustainability of new and lasting research collaborations resulting from the intersectoral and/or international secondments and the networking activities implemented. - Explain how the secondments and networking activities and the knowledgetransfer achieved via those mechanisms will help to develop a lasting collaboration between the participants. - Relate this to EU policies on international and inter-sectoral collaboration in Research & Innovation pay particular attention to EU Policy Boxes 4 & 5. - Outline your plans for building the collaboration and continuing it after the RISE project has ended.